 Christopher Murray, CEO, Young Brent Foundation

-It also involves recognising and embracing culture and heritage, thus celebrating our differences.
+It also involves recognising and embracing culture and heritage, celebrating differences.
 To drive this, we need good policies and robust structures in our organisations.
-So how can leaders help implement these policies and structures into their organisations?
+So how can leaders help implement these policies and structures?

 How can leaders embed anti-racism in their organisations?

 Leaders must be intentional in combating systemic racial injustice, stated Chris.
-For example, the Young Brent Foundation focuses on individuals' journeys through the lens of their culture, heritage and identity, emphasising the active pursuit of anti-racism.
-By removing the word "race" from discussions, the focus shifts to culture and heritage, instead of race, which is socially constructed, empowering discussions about individual identities.
+For example, the Young Brent Foundation focuses on individuals' journeys through the lens of their culture, heritage and identity.
+By removing the word "race" from discussions, the focus shifts to culture and heritage, empowering discussions about individual identities.

-Further, in large organisations, senior individuals need to find strength from those who have come before them, suggested Chris.
 Identifying trusted allies within the system is essential.
 These people should be as diverse and eclectic as possible.
-They should offer insights and mutual support – they should support the leader, but leaders should also be prepared to support them.
+They should offer insights and support for the senior leader - but leaders should also be prepared to support them.

 Leaders need to be bold and lead by example, said Yvonne.
 In a sector where there is often pushback from funders who say “we don’t do race,” hard work is needed.
-They must understand the power they hold as leaders, navigate resistance and, particularly for Black leaders, be conscious of what kind of organisations they create and what is happening within the system, both internally and as part of the wider sector.
+They must understand the power they hold as leaders, navigate resistance and, particularly for Black leaders, be conscious of what kind of organisations they create and what is happening within the wider sector.

 We're talking about power-sharing when [we talk] about anti-racism – and who wants to give up power?